Laurent Ulrich

-Early life and career
+Early life and education

 Laurent Ulrich was born on 7 September 1951 in Dijon.
-He earned a master's degree in philosophy at the University of Dijon, attended Saint-Irénée University Seminary, and obtained a licentiate in theology from the Catholic University of Lyon.
+He earned a master's degree in philosophy at the University of Dijon, attended Saint-Irénée University Seminary, and obtained a Licentiate in theology from the Catholic University of Lyon.
 He was ordained a priest on 2 December 1979 by Albert Decourtray, Bishop of Dijon.

 He was Deputy Parish Priest in the Beaune sector (1980-1984) and Deputy Dean (1984-1985); Episcopal Vicar in charge of ongoing formation, sacramental and liturgical pastoral care (1985-1990) and since 1986 also for lay people and religious who are pastorally engaged; Vicar General and Delegate for the Apostolate of the Laity (1990-2000).
 In 1988 he founded Radio Parabole, a Catholic radio station for Burgundy.
 He headed Radio Chrétienne francophone (RCF), the French Catholic radio network, for many years.

 In 2000, he published a collection of his lectures as L’Enseignement de l’Église sur les questions sociales (The Teaching of the Church on Social Issues).

+Episcopacy

-Pope John Paul II named him archbishop of Chambéry and bishop of Saint-Jean-de-Maurienne-Tarentaise on 6 June 2000.
+Pope John Paul II named him Archbishop of Chambéry–Saint-Jean-de-Maurienne–Tarentaise on 6 June 2000.
 He received his episcopal consecration on 10 September from Louis-Marie Billé, Archbishop of Lyon.
 He took his episcopal motto, la joie de croire (the joy of believing), from the writer Madeleine Delbrêl.
-At the time he was one of the youngest French bishops.
+At the time, he was one of the youngest French bishops.